qcockroach/env/README.md

 # env

-This project is back-end for `torri` project.
+This project is back-end for `torii` project.